Frankalexej/LPFBDA/README.md

-# LPFBDA
+# Learning Phonological Features from Bottom-up Data using  an Autoencoder (LPFBDA)
-Learning Phonological Features from Bottom-up Data using  an Autoencoder
+This is the repository for the draft of this paper and (later) related codes.